c9s/go-socket.io/README.md

 ## Included Fixes

-- Fixed engine.io ping/pong issue
+- Fixed engine.io ping/pong issue.
-- Fixed websocket upgrade header issue
+- Fixed websocket upgrade header issue.
+- Removed the initiative ping package.

 go-socket.io is an implementation of [socket.io](http://socket.io) in golang, which is a realtime application framework.